Graph Kernel Neural Networks: Introduction

-GNNs apply a form of generalised convolution operation to graphs, which can be seen as a message passing strategy where the node features are propagated over the graph to capture node interactions.
-In this paper we propose a neural architecture that bridges the two worlds of graph kernels and GNNs.
-The main idea is an analogy between the traditional convolution operator, which can be seen as performing an inner product between an input matrix and a filter, and graph kernels, which compute an inner product of graphs.
-As such, graph kernels provide the natural tool to generalise the concept of convolution to the graph domain, which we term \emph{graph kernel convolution} (GKC).
-Given a graph kernel of choice, in each GKC layer the input graph is compared against a series of structural masks (analogous to the convolutional masks in CNNs), which effectively represent learnable sub-graphs.
-These in turn can offer better intrepretability, in the form of insights into what structural patterns in the input graphs are related to the corresponding output.
+GNNs apply a form of generalized convolution operation to graphs, which can be seen as a message-passing strategy where the node features are propagated over the graph to capture node interactions.
+Compared to standard convolutional neural networks (CNNs), the main drawback of these architectures is the lack of a straightforward way to interpret the dependency between the output and the presence of certain features and structural patterns in the input graph.
+In this paper, we propose a neural architecture that bridges the two worlds of graph kernels and GNNs.
+The key intuition underpinning our work is that there exists an analogy between the traditional convolution operator, which can be seen as performing an inner product between an input matrix and a filter, and graph kernels, which compute an inner product of graphs.
+As such, graph kernels provide the natural tool to generalize the concept of convolution to the graph domain, which we term \emph{graph kernel convolution} (GKC).
+Given a graph kernel of choice, in each GKC layer, the input graph is compared against a series of structural masks (analogous to the convolutional masks in CNNs), which effectively represent learnable subgraphs.
+These, in turn, can offer better interpretability in the form of insights into what structural patterns in the input graphs are related to the corresponding output (\eg the carcinogenicity of a chemical compound). \IEEEpubidadjcol